smitesht/datastructures/tree/README.md

 ## root

-A node with no parents called root.
-For example A is a root node.
+A node with no parents is called a root.
+For example, A is a root node.

 ## edge